Common Accessibility Issues: How to Understand & Fix Them

 Here are a few of the most common accessibility issues:

-• Inaccessible Forms: Forms without clear labels or error cues confuse users, especially with screen readers or motor issues.
+3. Inaccessible Forms: Forms with no clear labels or error handling confuse users, especially for those using a screen reader or who have motor disabilities.
+Include:

 These issues hurt usability and violate the Web Content Accessibility Guidelines (WCAG).
 They can also put your site at risk of not following laws like the ADA.